brotatotes/bht-automation/bht gen 1/Galatians/Chapter 3/Galatians 3 9 bht.md

 # Galatians 3:9 Commentary Help Text

 ## BHT:
-The verse being described here emphasizes that only those who truly believe, who have faith, are the ones who will be blessed.
-It highlights the importance of faith, as it was the prominent characteristic of Abraham, who received the blessings through his belief.
-Believers are regarded as being in fellowship with Abraham, sharing in the same blessings that he received by faith.
-Faith is the key that unlocks the promises of God and unites believers with Christ, making them heirs of God's promises and recipients of eternal life.
+The verse emphasizes that faith, not works of the law, is the key to sharing in Abraham's blessing.
+Believers are united with Abraham in faith, personally characterized by their belief.
+By having faith, believers become partakers of the same blessings of eternal life and justification as Abraham.
+This close and intimate relationship with the faithful is sealed by their union in faith, making them heirs to the promises of God and beneficiaries of a justifying righteousness in Christ.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "A share in Abraham's blessing must be the accompaniment of faith, not of works of the law."
+2. "πίστεως has the emphasis."
+3. "To show their community with him in the blessing: τῷ πιστῷ, to show wherein the community consists, viz.
+FAITH."

 ### Jamieson Fausset Brown:
 1. "They—and they alone."
 2. "Faithful—implying what it is in which they are 'blessed together with him,' namely, faith, the prominent feature of his character."
 3. "The result to all who like him have it, is justification."

 ### Albert Barnes: